How to embed Active Record models in Action Text

 <p>Hello, This is a paragraph in a post that uses rich text content using ActionText and here is a Message I'd like to embed: <span>This is the message body</span>.</p>

-2. We can also define what to render in case of missing attachments.
-This is done by defining a class method to_missing_attachable_partial_path and a partial to render when a model instance is not found using the given sgid.
+and a matching partial.- We can also define what to render in case of missing attachments.
+This is done by defining a class method

 There is always value in reading the docs :)